nick-nuti/C_programs/README.md

         - layer 2 = (layer 1 matrix) MAC (theta 2 matrix) -> apply ReLU
   - fir.c
     - contains the function for calculating matrix MAC, function includes an attribute for including a biasing neuron, and end of the function contains ReLU

+2. rpn_calc_postfix.c
+  - Program that uses linkedlists to achieve the functionality of a reverse-polish notation calculator

+3.